Lucaskrell/go_revshell/README.md

 Go-RevShell
 =======

 Pure standard Golang implementation of a reverse-shell generator and a tcp listener.
+PTY RevShell not ready.

 ## Table of content
 - [Go-RevShell](#go-revshell)